 - You think that it is going to benefit your playing situation.
-For example, if you need a decent amount of crunch in your notes whilst, at the same time, offering clarity whenever required.
+For example, if you need a decent amount of crunch in your notes while, at the same time, offering clarity whenever required.

 - You want the loudest possible sound without compromising on the quality of your sound.

-Go for a solid state amp if you meet the following criteria:
+Go for a solid-state amp if you meet the following criteria:

 - You don’t have much money to spend.

 Of course, that cheat guide is just a guide.
-There are plenty of people with massive solid state amps that are never going to perform.
-They just want something that sounds good to them.
-Perhaps the best option for you is to head to your local guitar store and ask the salespersons to play through a couple of the amps that are within your budget.
+There are plenty of people with powerful solid-state amps that are never going to perform.
+They want something that sounds good to them.
+The best option for you is to head to your local guitar store and ask the salespeople to play through a couple of the amps that are within your budget.

 Hopefully, you will see small nuances in the sound.
 You may not get the complete picture, but you will undoubtedly be able to see the difference in sound each amp can produce.
 This should make your buying decision a whole lot easier!